topik0/factorfinder/README.md

 # Factor Finder
-A simple website to help you with finding split the middle numbers when factoring polynomials.
+A simple and ugly website to help you with finding split the middle numbers when factoring polynomials.